Virtual Counseling

 Short-term counseling takes a more solution-oriented approach.
 During this type of counseling, you’ll focus on identifying immediate solutions to the issue you are facing.
 With First Stop Health Virtual Counseling, you will work with your counselor to:

-• Get referrals to longer-term care, if needed.
+- Get referrals to longer-term care, if needed.
 If you know you need support but aren’t sure where to begin, short-term counseling can be a great place to get started.
 Generally, those who use First Stop Health Virtual Counseling have about 3-5 visits with their counselor — but your experience will be personal to you.
-First Stop Health counselors can provide referrals to in-network therapists, support groups and more when needed.
+Counselors can provide referrals to in-network therapists, support groups, and more when needed.

 Knowing when you should reach out for guidance can be tough.
 While there is no one right reason to seek counseling, you might want to consider it when you:

-Our counselors are here to help you with depression and anxiety, work/life stress, marital or relationship concerns, substance use, grief and more.
+Counselors are here to help you with depression and anxiety, work/life stress, marital or relationship concerns, substance use, grief, and more.

 First Stop Health Virtual Counseling is short-term.
 You will work with your counselor to gain the tools and skills you need to feel better.
 The number of visits you have will depend upon your progress and level of need.

-A First Stop Health counselor with a Master’s-level degree or above in counseling, social work, psychology or a related mental health profession.
+You will meet with a counselor with a Master’s-level degree or above in counseling, social work, psychology, or a related mental health profession.

 If you currently have an established relationship with a mental healthcare provider, we believe it is in your best interest to continue that ongoing relationship.
 Their deeper understanding of your current mental health and the history you've established will allow them to provide you with personalized support and guidance.